tkurtbond/tkurtbond.github.io/posts/2005/11/15/2005-11-15.rst

 .. type: text

+.. role:: app
-.. role:: program(literal)
+.. role:: file

-Ok, so you deprecate :program:`qpkg`, and remove it from the user bin directories without providing a replacement that has all its functionality, but continue to use it and hide it in `/usr/lib/gentoolkit/bin/qpkg`?
+Ok, so you deprecate :app:`qpkg`, and remove it from the user bin directories without providing a replacement that has all its functionality, but continue to use it and hide it in :file:`/usr/lib/gentoolkit/bin/qpkg`?
 That's idiotic.